 A member’s account will be debited a $500.00 fee plus estimated energy consumed where meter tampering occurs.

 Bills will be sent to members each month.
 Bills are due upon receipt and will become delinquent if not paid by the due date shown on the bill.
 Bills are not considered paid until Pedernales Electric Cooperative receives the payment.
 Accounts not paid by the due date may be assessed a $20.00 Late Payment Processing Fee.
-Bills to all non-residential accounts other than state agencies, may be assessed a Late Payment Processing Fee of $20.00 or 6% of the unpaid balance, whichever is greater, if not paid by the due date.
-All bills rendered to state agencies shall be in accordance with Chapter 2251 of the Texas Government Code.
+Any governmental entity asserting eligibility to be billed under Texas Government Code Chapter 2251 may file a written notice asserting their eligibility, and the Cooperative will determine whether the entity is subject to that statute.
+Bills to all non-residential accounts other than state agencies or other governmental entities that the Cooperative has approved as being subject to Texas Government Code Chapter 2251, may be assessed a Late Payment Processing Fee of $20.00 or 6% of the unpaid balance, whichever is greater, if not paid by the due date.
+All bills rendered to state agencies or other governmental entities that the Cooperative has approved as being subject to Texas Government Code Chapter 2251, shall be in accordance with that statute.
 Bills will be calculated under the appropriate rate schedule.
 If the Cooperative finds that an account is being billed incorrectly, the account will be corrected immediately for future billings and the member will be notified.

-If the member’s account is under-billed because of failure to receive meter readings, faulty metering equipment, or other circumstance resulting in unreported use, the Cooperative will estimate the unbilled amount and adjust the member’s bill accordingly, up to 12 months.
+- If the member’s account is under-billed because of failure to receive meter readings, faulty metering equipment or other equipment error resulting in unreported use, the Cooperative will estimate the unbilled amount and adjust the member’s bill accordingly, up to 3 months.